chewing/chewing.github.com/_posts/2012-05-02-libchewing-data_move_to_git.markdown

 ---
-layout: post
 title: libchewing-data transfer to git!
 ---
 libchewing-data is also moving to git!

 Now you can access the repository at: